 In this case, #process/Extraction1 is the pooling that we did not expect.
 This is a pooling on a single Extraction.
-From manual inspection of the ISA-Tab file a_mtbls1_metabolite_profiling_NMR_spectroscopy.txt we can then confirm that values are entirely missing from Extract Name, causing the parser to think the experimental graph converges on one process node.
-To rectify this, individual values should be put into this Name column.
-We can try fix erroneous pooling by filling out an empty Name column with a corresponding Protocol REF by doing the following:
+From manual inspection of the ISA-Tab file a_mtbls1_metabolite_profiling_NMR_spectroscopy.txt we can

 If successful, this will fill out the empty column with 8 character-long UUIDs (e.g. 4078cb03).